 You don’t need a big platform to make a difference.

-During the seminar on Saturday with Sandil, a participant wondered without a big social media presence, could she still help?
+During the seminar with Sandil, a participant wondered without a big social media presence, could she still help?
 Some of the biggest changes start at the smallest levels, around kitchen tables.

 Start where you are.
 And much like running, it’s your consistency and commitment that will lead to improved outcomes for yourself and our community.